brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 -   Netcat (`nc.exe`, PID 8708) was the parent process and `cmd.exe` was the child process.
 This chain proves that Netcat was configured to automatically spawn a Windows shell when the attacker connected.

--   Both `nc.exe` and its child process, `cmd.exe`, ran as NT AUTHORITY/ SYSTEM, granting the attacker admin control of the system.
+-   Both `nc.exe` and its child process, `cmd.exe`, ran as `NT AUTHORITY/ SYSTEM`, granting the attacker admin control of the system.

 -   The parent process, `nc.exe`, was executed from `C:\Windows\Temp`.
 This is a high risk location because the Temp directory is often used by attackers for staging tools.